noreta/lisasy.github.io/source/writing/articles/2015/fear-and-courage.html.markdown

 life to occur, I saw my opportunities blossom.
 I was both open to new jobs, new people, new places.

-While uncertainty can be scary, it’s equally fruitless to attempt to control or force the outcome of a situation.
-The one example dealing with my current situation right now is the state of my housing.
+While uncertainty can be scary, it’s equally fruitless to attempt to *control* or *force* the outcome of a situation.
+One current example is the state of my current housing situation.
 I’m transitioning to a new apartment to live within the Bay Area.
-Anyone who lives here can attest to what a nightmare it is.
+Anyone who lives here can attest to what a nightmare that process is.
+With the limited housing stock here and the highest cost of living, this experience can be frustrating.
 The process typically involves responding to fifty Craigslist postings and receiving few if any response.
 Beyond the fact that there is a housing crisis in this current climate, you also can’t help but take it a little personally when potentially roommates choose to not respond to your email.

+I'm current jumping between friends' couches and floors around town until I find a new place to live.
 I can’t control if people choose to not respond to me.
 However, what I can do is send those email solicitations out and hope for the best.
-I could only steer the ship in the direction I feel would be best for me.
+I can't control the sea and the weather conditions, but what I can do is steer the ship in the direction I feel is best fit for me.

 What compelled me to truly open the gates in my life for radical change?
 When